 - Helps improve academic stature and reputation of the school within the community

-- Provides students a means to excel in a field rarely presented to high school students
+- Provides students a means to excel in a field rarely presented in high schools

-- Raises awareness of an increasingly important national security concern in the school and in the community
+- Raises awareness of an increasingly important national security concern in the school and community

 - Prepares students for in-demand careers

 - Presents a powerful lesson to students about the potential vulnerability of information put onto networks